ethanvillalovoz/ethanvillalovoz/README.md

 ---

 ### 🧠 Currently...
+- 💼 Incoming Software Engineer Intern @ Microsoft (Summer 2026)
-- 💼 Seeking full-time/internship roles in AI/ML, robotics, or research engineering
+- 🔍 Open to Fall 2026 / Winter 2026–27 internship opportunities in AI/ML, robotics, or research engineering

 Thanks for visiting — feel free to reach out if you want to chat or collaborate!